doraemon127/react-portfolio-website-v1/README.md

 - test above by zooming out to 50% view -->

-# Getting Started with Create React App
+# Sample Portfolio Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Built using:

+- Front-end library: React
+- CSS framework: React-bootstrap

 In the project directory, you can run: